-Gene Wilder and Gilda Radner: A love story
+Gilda Radner and Gene Wilder: A love story

 On mourning Radner, in a 2005 interview with CNN, Wilder said honoring their happiness meant living his life.

 "If you asked Gilda, she'd say, don't be a jerk.
 You know, go out, have fun.
 Wake up and smell the coffee," Wilder said.
 "Would I want to erase the memories I have, the good memories?
-No, of course, not.
+No, of course not.
 But I wouldn't want to mourn for the rest of my life."

 Wilder married his fourth wife Karen in 1991 at the Connecticut home Radner left him.